Astro Kid: Reception

 The film received generally positive reviews from critics, and on Rotten Tomatoes, the film holds an approval rating of from reviews.

 Tom Cassidy of Common Sense Media gave the film four stars out of five, saying "an animated alien adventure has learning, empathy, teamwork."
 Leslie Felperin of The Guardian give a rate of the film three stars out of five, saying that the animation is "fluent and densely rendered, although sometimes the characters have less subtlety than their surrounding environment.
 But, compared with the relentlessly noisy animated features coming out of Hollywood, this is refreshingly old-school and innocent."
 He also noted that the film is "meant to teach kids about self-reliance, cooperation, the value of outdoor adventure and risk-taking; and the obligatory environmental sentimentalism is also present and correct."
 Larushka Ivan-Zadeh of The Times rated the film also three stars out of five, stating that the film has "a neat underlying message about how children, forcibly unplugged from technology and overprotective parents, will survive and thrive."
-She also said that the film's narrative has "heart-tugging boy-and-dog tale lacks in [it's] momentum, it makes up for in wondrous diversion."
+She also said that the film's narrative has "heart-tugging boy-and-dog tale lacks in [its] momentum, it makes up for in wondrous diversion."
 Starburst Magazine's Laura Griffiths rated the film six out of ten, writing that the film's animation is "wonderful and the environments which Director Éric Tosti and co. have created offer an exciting Technicolor landscape of weird and wonderful wildlife."
 Though, she also wrote that the voice acting is a "tad iffy," but overall, she concluded "a good story of survival with plenty of fun moments along the way."

 A year later, Sandra Hall of The Sydney Morning Herald gave the film a rate of 3½ stars, saying that "a film crafted expressly for small children, but it has subtleties."